adzejs/adze/docs/guide/adze-concepts.md

   }
 });

-// Let's create an Adze configuration with some filters const cfg = {
+/* Let's create an Adze configuration with some filters.
+In a real-world environment you would import this configuration from a environment file. */ const cfg = {
   filters: {
     namespace: {